TiagoLopesGomes/kindel/README.md

 3. Practical Benefits
    - Faster training compared to deep learning models
-   - Lower computational requirements than GNN or Transformer models
+   - Lower computational requirements than other neural networks.
    - Easier to tune and interpret
    - Good scalability with large molecular datasets